-A landmark initiative from the International Association of Contact Lens Educators is helping to ensure the safe use of contact lenses worldwide.
-By Alison Ewbank

-Ipsita Hom Roy is a final-year optometry student at Manipal University in the Indian state of Karnataka.
-Along with teaching staff and other students she is watching a live lecture on corneal topography from contact lens educator Dr. Shehzad Naroo.
-Dr. Naroo is in his office at Aston University in Birmingham, UK.
+A landmark initiative from the International Association of Contact Lens Educators is helping to ensure the safe use of contact lenses worldwide psita Hom Roy is a final-year optometry student at Manipal University in Karnataka.
+Along with teaching staff and other students, she is watching a live lecture on corneal topography from contact lens educator Dr Shehzad Naroo.
+Dr Naroo is in his office at Aston University in Birmingham, UK.

-Ipsita is one of more than 1,000 students and educators so far to take part in a ground-breaking programme of online lectures, broadcast live in countries across the world thanks to the International Association of Contact Lens Educators and support from its sponsors within the contact lens industry.
+Ipsita is one of more than 1,000 students and educators so far to take part in a groundbreaking programme of online lectures, broadcast live in countries across the world thanks to the International Association of Contact Lens Educators (IACLE) and support from its sponsors within the contact lens industry.

-Established 35 years ago this year, IACLE is dedicated to raising the standard of contact lens education and promoting the safe use of contact lenses worldwide.
-Web lectures are just one of a raft of initiatives since IACLE introduced major changes to its leadership and membership structure.
+Established 35 years ago - IACLE is dedicated to raising the standard of contact lens education and promoting the safe use of contact lenses worldwide.
+Web Lectures are just one of a raft of initiatives since IACLE introduced major changes to its leadership and membership structure.

-Dr. Naroo took over as IACLE President in 2011 with Professor Philip Morgan of the University of Manchester as Vice President.
+Dr Naroo took over as IACLE President in 2011 with Professor Philip Morgan of the University of Manchester as Vice President.
 Membership was simplified to encourage more educators and associates in industry to join.
-And this year the organisation moved its AGM to Europe to coincide with the British Contact Lens Association Clinical Conference, the world's largest annual contact lens meeting.
+And in 2013 the organisation moved its Annual General Meeting (AGM) to Europe to coincide with the British Contact Lens Association Clinical Conference, the world's largest annual contact lens meeting.